ESL Activities and Games | Teaching frequency adverbs

 This ESL lesson plan contains practical activities, games and resources for teaching frequency adverbs to intermediate level students (B1).
-The recommended way to view these materials is through the TEFL Handbook app, which gives you offline access to everything on the site.

 The sample board for this lesson focuses on the grammar of frequency adverbs, their position in a sentence, asking questions about frequency and some common frequency expressions.
 Students at this level should already be familiar to most of these, so try to elicit as much as possible as you work through the board.